bartob03/unsolicited2020/source/pdftables_word.rst

-Importing Tables from PDFs using Word 2016
+Importing tables from PDFs using Word 2016
 =================================================

 In some cases you can copy tables from a PDF and paste them directly to an Excel worksheet.
 On the other hand, depending on what application was used to publish the PDF, pasted table content from a PDF will lose the table structure.